vishnuvarthan-balasubramaniam/todo-dashboard/README.md

 # todo-dashboard-angular
-Todo Dashboard built with Angular 19 featuring CRUD operations, filtering by status and user.
+Todo Dashboard built with Angular 19 featuring CRUD operations, with filtering by status.